 The Sufi movement encouraged equality and brotherhood.
 It fact, The Islamic emphasis upon equality was respected far more by the Sufis than by the ulema.
 The doctrines of the Sufis were attacked by the orthodoxy.
 The Sufis also denounced the ulema.
 They believed that the ulema had succumbed to world by temptations and were moving away from the original democratic and egalitarian principles of the Quran.
 This battle between the orthodox and liberal elements continued throughout the sixteenth, seventeenth and eighteenth centuries.
 The Sufi saints tried to bring about social reforms too.
 Like the Bhakti saints, the Sufi saints contributed greatly to the growth of a rich regional literature.
 Most of the Sufi saints were poets who chose to write in local languages.
 Baba Farid recommended the use of Punjabi for religious writings.
 Shaikh Hamiduddin, before him, wrote in Hindawi.
 His verses are the best examples of early Hindawi translation of Persian mystical poetry.
 Syed Gesu Daraz was the first writer of Deccani Hindi.
 He found Hindi more expressive than Persian to explain mysticism.
 A number of Sufi works were also written in Bengali.
 The most notable writer of this period was Amir Khusrau (1 252-1325) the follower of Nizamuddin Auliya.
 Khusrau took pride in being an Indian and looked at the history and culture of Hindustan as a part of his own tradition.
 He wrote verses in Hindi (Hindawi) and employed the Persian metre in Hindi.
 He created a new style called sabaq-i-hindi.
 By the fifteenth century Hindi had begun to assume a definite shape and Bhakti saints such as Kabir used it extensively.

-1. Write about the different Sufi orders in India.
+Check your progress - 1.
+Write about the different Sufi orders in India.

-2. Write about Sufi movement in India.
+Write about Sufi movement in India.

+2. White about Sull movement in .....

-The background of a popular conception of Sufism as equivalent to 'Islamic esotericism' by tracing two different but sometimes confluent currents: reifications of Sufism within Western romanticist and modern environments, and the approach to it in Islamic reformist movements.
+7.4 LETS SUM UP The background of a popular conception of Sufism as equivalent to 'Islamic esotericism' by tracing two different but sometimes confluent currents: reifications of Sufism within Western romanticist and modern environments, and the approach to it in Islamic reformist movements.
 A further aim is to nuance and problematize such understandings, making use of examples from both historical and contemporary Sufism.
 Finally, the article briefly discusses possible pros and cons related to the interbreeding of Islamic Studies and the academic studies of Western and Eastern religions.

-Wali - (plural auliya) or friend of God was a sufi who claimed proximity to Allah, acquiring His Grace (barakat) to perform miracles (karamat)

-Charkhanama- Song set to the rhythm of spinning wheel.
+7.5 KEYWORDS Wali - (plural auliya) or friend of God was a sufi who claimed proximity to Allah, acquiring His Grace (barakat) to perform miracles (karamat) Charkhanama- Song set to the rhythm of spinning wheel.

+7.6 QUESTIONS FOR REVIEW

-- 1. Write about the link of Sufism with Christianity. - 2.
-Describe Sufism in India.
+- 1. Write about the link of Sufism with Christianity.

+- 2. Describe Sufism in India.